AustinCodingAcademy/311_checkpoint_1/README.md

 * DELETE /users/:id
   * Delete one user by its id

-_You may chose to alter these routes so they appear as ('/', '/:id') in your users file and then prefix them all with '/users' when we import them into index.. but you are not required to do so_
+_You may choose to alter these routes so they appear as ('/', '/:id') in your users file and then prefix them all with '/users' when we import them into index.js, but you are not required to do so_

 #### 3. Controllers